Karthickpk11/notification-services-producer/README.md

 **Key Features of Apache Kafka:**

-Scalability: Kafka can handle large volumes of data with ease, making it suitable for both small and large-scale applications.
+**Scalability**: Kafka can handle large volumes of data with ease, making it suitable for both small and large-scale applications.

-Fault Tolerance: Kafka replicates data across multiple brokers, ensuring high availability and fault tolerance.
+**Fault Tolerance**: Kafka replicates data across multiple brokers, ensuring high availability and fault tolerance.

-High Throughput: Kafka can process millions of messages per second, making it ideal for real-time data processing.
+**High Throughput**: Kafka can process millions of messages per second, making it ideal for real-time data processing.

-Durability: Kafka persists messages on disk, ensuring data is never lost.
+**Durability**: Kafka persists messages on disk, ensuring data is never lost.

 **Kafka Architecture:**
 At a high level, Kafka consists of the following components:

-Producer: Sends messages (data) to Kafka topics.
+**Producer**: Sends messages (data) to Kafka topics.

-Consumer: Reads messages from Kafka topics.
+**Consumer**: Reads messages from Kafka topics.

-Broker: A Kafka server that stores data and serves clients.
+**Broker**: A Kafka server that stores data and serves clients.

-Topic: A logical channel to which producers send messages and consumers read them.
+**Topic**: A logical channel to which producers send messages and consumers read them.

-Zookeeper: Manages and coordinates Kafka brokers.
+**Zookeeper**: Manages and coordinates Kafka brokers.
 It helps in leader election, managing configurations, and more.